-Does solar energy actually reduce your carbon footprint?
+Does solar energy really reduce your carbon footprint?

-The short answer is that yes it does!
-Using solar energy for your home helps reduce your reliance on the overworked electricity grid and therefore the amount of energy you consume from it.
-In fact, reducing your energy consumption is one of the top three ways you can lower your carbon footprint.
+In short…yes, it does!
+Using solar energy for your home helps ease your dependence on the overworked electricity grid and decreases the amount of energy you consume from it.
+In fact, reducing your consumption of non-renewable energy is one of the top three ways you can shrink your carbon footprint.

-For those of you wanting to know more, we went ahead and wrote this blog to answer all your burning questions about reducing your carbon footprint with solar energy.
+This blog will answer all your burning questions about reducing your carbon footprint with solar energy.

 Here’s what we’ll cover: